Cadecraft/remslice/README.md

 ## Installation

 To build remslice, Cargo must be installed.
+This is a cross-platform application.

 There is also the dependency of `cli-clipboard` for the copy feature:
 - On Windows and macOS, this should work without any additional installation.